14islands/page.js/Readme.md

 **Note:** I forked the original `page.js` because I needed IE9 support.
 This repo is just a fork with the merged [PR #288](https://github.com/visionmedia/page.js/pull/288) necessary for fixing IE9.
 Once the PR is merged, I'll probably delete this repo.
 But until then, feel free to use it if you need the support.

+Isn't it fun having to polyfill and fix bugs for IE and Safari? ;)

+Don't forget to also add the [`html5-history-api`](https://github.com/devote/HTML5-History-API) from npm and load it before your router.

  ---

  ![page router logo](http://f.cl.ly/items/3i3n001d0s1Q031r2q1P/page.png)